On the critical parameters of branching random walks: Basic definitions and preliminaries

-Whenever the interval $(\lambda_w(x),\lambda_s(x))$ is non-empty we say that there exists a \textit{pure global survival phase} starting from $x$.
+These values depend only on the irreducible class of $x$.
+In particular, they are constant if the BRW is irreducible, in which case we simply write $\lambda_w$ and $\lambda_s$.
+Indeed, suppose that $x \to y$; since there is a positive probability that a descendant of a particle in $x$ is placed in $y$, if there is a positive probability of survival in a set $A$ starting from $y$, then the same holds starting from $x$.
+Therefore, taking $A=X$, $\lambda_w(x) \le \lambda_w(y)$ and if $x \rightleftharpoons y$, then $\lambda_w(x) = \lambda_w(y)$.
+Moreover, if $x$ visited an infinite number of times then, by Borel-Cantelli's Lemma, an infinite number of descendants is placed at $y$: more precisely, the probability of visiting $y$ infinitely often conditioned on visiting $x$ infinitely often is 1.
+Thus, if $x \rightleftharpoons y$ then $\lambda_s(x) = \lambda_s(y)$.
+This last equality can be proven also by using equation~\eqref{eq:lambdas}; this simple exercise is left to the reader.

+Note that, while in the discrete-time case there is only one process that can be in a pure global survival phase or not, in continuous-time we have a family of processes, indexed by $\lambda$.
+Hence we may have processes, in the same family, in pure global survival, and others which are not in pure global survival.
+We say that there exists a \textit{pure global survival phase} starting from $x$, if the interval $(\lambda_w(x),\lambda_s(x))$ is nonempty.
 No reasonable definition of a \textit{strong local survival critical parameter} is possible (see \cite{cf:BZ14-SLS}).

+It is possible to identify $\lambda_s(x)$ in terms of the matrix $K$.
+Indeed, consider the $n$th power matrix $K^n$ with entries $k^{(n)}_{xy}$: it is possible to prove that